 - It has a sleek, modern design.

-- You must clean the unit every 3-5 uses.
+- You must clean the unit after every 2-3 uses.

-Because it has two tanks, it can run longer (up to 24 hours) on one filling.
-The tanks are nicely sized so you can fill them up in your sink, unlike some other models that are too bulky and need to be filled up in the bathtub.
-It runs super quietly and won’t disturb your (or your baby’s) sleep.
+The tanks are small enough to fill in any sink, unlike some bulkier models that need to be filled in the bathtub.
+It runs quietly and won’t disturb your sleep (or your baby’s).

-- It can be filled up easily in your sink.
+- You can fill it up easily in your sink.